 In 2016, Heart & Stroke launched Canada’s first health social impact bond.
 In partnership with the MaRS Centre for Impact Investing and the Public Health Agency of Canada (PHAC), the foundation is testing an intervention to reduce hypertension, which can cause strokes and heart

-Try membership free for a month to access insightful stories like this one.
+Try membership free for 14 days to access insightful stories like this one.